FOR ALL PATIENTS

 How do I make an appointment with the nurse?

 We have been advised by NHS England to cancel or postpone many routine nursing appointments.
 Our nurses will be undertaking some reviews of chronic conditions such as diabetes and asthma over the telephone.
 We will also undertake contraception reviews over the telephone.
 Some essential appointments will continue such as blood tests for monitoring certain medications and for cancer treatments; as well as childhood immunisations and wound management.
 The receptionists will be able to advise when you telephone.
+We are now offering routine smear tests for those that are due or who missed them during the height of the pandemic.

 How can I order my prescriptions?

-Where possible, we request that you make requests for prescriptions using Patient Access or another online service or email the surgery on Wallingford.email@example.com.
+Where possible, we request that you make requests for prescriptions using Patient Access, the NHS app or another online service or email the surgery on Wallingford.email@example.com.
 If you cannot access email or use Patient Access then please call the surgery and speak with the Dispensary Team.
 Patients who use our dispensary will still be able to collect their prescriptions from the surgery.
 Some of our local communities are getting together to be able to collect prescriptions for vulnerable people or those self-isolating, and we are able to give your medications to your representative.

 Please bear in mind that all the local pharmacies are extremely busy, and teams are often working with reduced numbers as their staff may themselves need to self-isolate.
 Please allow plenty of time for us to process your request AND for the pharmacy to dispense it to you.